StollerSystem/Pierre-s-Bakery/README.md

 * Constructor will create a "Pastry" Object

+* Get price from Bread based on quantity.
+Bread: Buy 2, get 1 free.
+A single loaf costs $5.
+  * input: 10
+  * output: 35

-* Get Price from Bread and Pastry Obects
+* Get price from Pastry based on quantity.
+Pastry: Buy 1 for $2 or 3 for $5.
+  * input: 5
+  * output:

 * Add a Bread or Pastry Object to shopping cart (list)